Ouch! Bracket-busting Saint Peter’s run ends in Elite Eight

 That win alone – down goes Coach Cal! – should have been enough to sustain the program for decades to come.
 But then came a win over seventh-seeded Murray State and a date in the Sweet 16.
 Up next, the big, bad, Big Ten Boilermakers.
 FanDuel Sportsbook had Purdue at a 12 1/2-point favorite to win the Sweet 16 matchup Friday in Philadelphia.
 The last thing Purdue saw as it trudged off the court was delirious Peacocks jumping on press row tables, making snowmen on the court and celebrating an improbable 67-64 victory.

-About 93 miles up the New Jersey Turnpike, about 2,000 fans turned out at the Saint Peter’s bandbox known as Run Baby Run Arena for a watch party.
-It was a scene impossible to image when a little more than 400 fans attended the season opener.
+About 93 miles up the New Jersey Turnpike, nearly 2,000 fans turned out at the Saint Peter’s bandbox known as Run Baby Run Arena for a watch party.
+It was a scene impossible to image at the time when a little more than 400 fans attended the season opener, but easy to think this week it could last at least one more weekend and the school could dance with Duke.

 The fan club grew as the wins piled up – all fun until the run was snuffed out by a team from Tobacco Road.